rust-lang/reference/src/type-coercions.md

 * `T_1` to `T_3` where `T_1` coerces to `T_2` and `T_2` coerces to `T_3`
 (*transitive case*)

-    Note that this is not fully supported yet
+    Note that this is not fully supported yet.

 * `&mut T` to `&T`